lightstep/servicenow-cloud-observability-datasource/README.md

 You can now create dashboards and charts in Grafana using data provided by your Lightstep project.

-## Create Grafana Charts from Lightstep Observability
+## Create Grafana charts from Lightstep Observability

 With the Lightstep plugin installed, you can query your Lightstep data directly from Grafana.